dataminer-site/dataminer-site.github.io/_posts/2023-07-07-python-udf.md

      return fake.date_between()
 ```

-We then have to register the Python function in DuckDB using `create_function`.
+We then have to register the Python function in DataMiner using `create_function`.
 Since our function doesn't require any inputs, we can pass an empty list as the `argument_type_list`.
 As the function returns a date, we specify `DATE` from `duckdb.typing` as the `return_type`.
 Note that since our `random_date()` function returns a built-in Python type (`datetime.date`), we don't need to specify the UDF type.

 ```py
 # To exemplify the effect of side-effect, let's first run the function without marking it.